mobizt/Firebase-ESP-Client/README.md

-### The authenication credentials and prerequisite
+### The authenication credentials and prerequisites

 To use Email/Password sign-in authentication as in the examples, the Email/Password Sign-in provider must be enabled.